qfpl/blog/content/posts/orphans-and-fundeps.md

 For our `Measured` example above and its instance `Measured (Sum Int) [a]`, that instance could occur in the module that defines `Measured`, or the module that defines list.
-That instance would be an orphan if it occured in the module where `Sum` is defined, since `Sum Int` is determined by `[a]` according to the functional dependency.
+That instance would be an orphan if it occurred in the module where `Sum` is defined, since `Sum Int` is determined by `[a]` according to the functional dependency.

 This has a consequence that I've hit recently.
 Suppose you have something like: